dysuby/fullbottle/README.md

 ## Deploy

+**Remember to modify docker-compose.yml to close dev port mapping**

-touch a `.env` in project root, like:
+Touch a `.env` in project root, like:

 ```shell script
 # mysql